MolSSI-BSE/basis_set_exchange/doc/usage.rst

    {'nwchem': 'NWChem', 'gaussian94': 'Gaussian', 'psi4': 'Psi4',...

-By default, all elements for which the basis set is defined are included - this can be overridden with the `elements` parameter
+By default, all elements for which the basis set is defined are included.
+You can specify a subset of elements instead by using the `elements` parameter

 .. doctest::
+   :pyversion: >= 3.6

    >>> # Get only carbon and oxygen
    >>> bs_str = basis_set_exchange.get_basis('aug-cc-pvtz', elements=[6,8], fmt='nwchem', header=False)